erirad/registration-app/README.md

 ## Project Overview
 The project is designed to register clients for a visit to a specialist.
 The customer waiting time is displayed.
 Statistics are also collected on when a visit to a specialist is most convenient.
 The project is not designed to register customers at a specific hour, customers are waiting in line.
 ## Configuration instructions
-Create new database in MySQL
+Create new database in MySQL.

 Change the connection settings for the database:

 registration-app